nuclia/nuclia.py/docs/12-ai-agents.md

 Build AI agent teams that work together to tackle complex tasks using Nuclia-hosted LLMs.

-With the `crewAI` Python library and the `NucliaNuaChat` class, you can seamlessly integrate crewAI agents with Nuclia’s LLMs to enable advanced AI capabilities.
+With the `crewAI` Python library and the `NucliaNuaChat` class, you can integrate crewAI agents with Nuclia’s LLMs.

 ## Prerequisites